yannickallmann/CodingAtHSG/README.md

 You will notice that the code appears in two places.
 This is intentional:

 **The notebook (`LuxuryWatches.ipynb`)** is the story.
 It walks through every step of the project — data loading, cleaning, exploration, modelling, and evaluation — with full explanations and visualizations at each stage.
 It is meant to be read and graded.
+It shows how we progressed through the project.

 **The source files (`src/`)** are the engine.
 The same logic is re-implemented as clean, documented Python classes that power the Streamlit app and the training script.
 This separation means the app can run without anyone ever opening Jupyter.
+All you need to do to run it is to run `train.py` to train the model and then start the app via `app.py`.

 In short: the notebook is hand-written step by step so the whole analysis stays transparent and reproducible for the reader, while the `src/` classes mirror that same logic in a form built for deployment.
 The two are maintained in parallel and kept in sync by hand.